Jiletullah/todoApp/README.md

 **With Command Prompt**
-1- Open Comman Prompt as administrator
+1- Open Comman Prompt as administrator \n
 2- Change directory **(cd)** to project root (that includes **pom.xml**) 2- Execute command  **mvn clean install**.
 This will build the project and generate a .jar file in the **target** folder